esdcskp-edscpcs/skp/_guides/mf-fortify-sca-wi-integration-with-jenkins.md

 ## Install Fortify SCA

-1. Installation guideline can be found in the "ESDC Fortify SCAN 18.20 Install Guide" document
+1. Installation guideline can be found in the [ESDC Fortify SCAN 18.20 Install Guide](SCA_Install_18.20.pdf) document
 2. The agent needs to be restarted

 ## Install Fortify Maven plugin (only for Java application)